cch5ng/med_search/README.md

 ## Nice to Have

-These items were ommitted because of time.
+These items were omitted because of time.

 * Search results views pagination.